Comment on page

 sfdx force:package:install --package 04t1P000000ka9mQAA -u <org> -w 10

 If your prefer to install a package from your own DevHub rather than this package, you could do by building a package from the source provided at the URL.
 Once this package is built, you can override sfpowerscripts to use this package by passing in the the environment variable SFPOWERSCRIPTS_ARTIFACT_UNLOCKED_PACKAGE

 Of course, you can, you would get traceability in terms of packages in your CI/CD pipelines, and some nice functionality, however, the benefits of validating dependencies and modular development would not be fully realized.
 There is also associated danger, as there is no locks associated with source packages, so another source package with same metadata component can overwrite a metadata component deployed by another package.
 For these, reasons, we always prefer unlocked packages.

 By utilizing a destructive manifest file, one could delete metadata components during a Source Package Installation.
 Add the

 destructiveChangePathin the package descriptor by directing to the path to the file that carries information on the component that needs to be uninstalled.

-Short answer no, source packages assume that dependent metadata is already there in your org before the metadata in the source package is being deployed.
-That being said, for purposes of development in scratch org, you could add 'unlocked package' dependencies to a source package, so commands like prepare and validate (in sfpowerscritpts:orchestrator) will install the dependencies to the scratch org.
+Yes, source packages can depend on other unlocked packages, however dependencies of source packages are validated during deployment time, ie., source packages assume that dependent metadata is already there in your org before the metadata in the source package is being deployed.
+That being said, for purposes of development in scratch org, you could add 'unlocked package' dependencies to a source package, so commands like prepare and validate (in sfpowerscripts:orchestrator) will install the dependencies to the scratch org.